 Link building is important to maintain and improve search visibility and expand your sources of referral traffic.
 Here are some of the best ways to approach it:

-- Guest Posting: Writing valuable and informative posts for other sites within your industry is a great way to get referral traffic and build your credibility.
+- Guest Posts: Writing valuable and informative posts for other sites within your industry is a great way to get referral traffic and build your credibility.
 It also typically earns you a backlink.
 It’s not uncommon for guest posting to even lead to other forms of collaboration between two sites that give you more exposure to additional traffic sources.

-- Agency partnership: Work with an established link building agency to create an off-page SEO strategy.
+- Agency Partnership: Work with an established link building agency to create an off-page SEO strategy.

 - Directory Submissions: When submitting to a directory, the key is to choose only niche-specific and credible directories.
 Some are incredibly valuable resources among people in a given industry.